Kong/docs.konghq.com/app/_includes/md/konnect/okta-sso.md

 <!-- used in the Dev Portal Okta SSO how to and the Org Okta SSO how to -->
 ## Prerequisites
 {% if include.desc == "Dev Portal" %}
-* Ensure that any users that need to use the Dev Portal SSO have been added to your IdP tenant
+* Ensure that any users that need to use the Dev Portal SSO are added to Okta
 {% endif %}
+{% if include.desc == "Konnect Org" %}
+* Ensure that any users that need to use {{site.konnect_short_name}} SSO are added to Okta
+{% endif %}
 * To set up Okta single sign-on (SSO) for {{site.konnect_short_name}}, you need access to an Okta admin account and a {{site.konnect_short_name}} admin account, which you will access concurrently.

-Optionally, if you want to use team mappings, you must configure Okta to include group attributes.
+* Optionally, if you want to use team mappings, you must configure Okta to include group attributes.

 ## Configure an application and group claims in Okta